-3. PWs Comprising Inelastic Flows
+4. PWs Comprising Inelastic Flows

 Inelastic PWs, such as TDM PWs ([RFC4553][RFC5086][RFC5087]), are potentially more problematic than the elastic PWs of the previous section.
-Being constant bit-rate (CBR), TDM PWs can not be made responsive to congestion.
-On the other hand, being CBR, they also do not attempt to capture additional bandwidth when neighboring TCP flows back off.
+As mentioned in Section 8 (Congestion Control) of [RFC4553], being constant bit-rate (CBR), TDM PWs can't incrementally respond to congestion in a TCP-like fashion.
+On the other hand, being CBR, TDM PWs do not make things worse by attempting to capture additional bandwidth when neighboring TCP flows back off.

-Since a TDM PW continuously consumes a constant amount of bandwidth, if the bandwidth occupied by a TDM PW endangers the network as a whole, the only recourse is to shut it down, denying service to all customers of the TDM native service.
-We can accomplish this by employing a transport circuit breaker, by which we mean an automatic mechanism for terminating a flow to prevent negative impact on other flows and on the stability of the network
+Since a TDM PW consumes a constant amount of bandwidth, if the bandwidth occupied by a TDM PW endangers the network as a whole, it might seem that the only recourse is to shut it down, denying service to all customers of the TDM native service.
+Nonetheless, under certain conditions it may be possible to reduce the bandwidth consumption of an emulated TDM service.

-[I-D.fairhurst-tsvwg-circuit-breaker].
-Note that a transport circuit breaker is intended as a protection mechanism of last resort, just as an electrical circuit breaker is only triggered when absolutely necessary.
-We should mention in passing that under certain conditions it may be possible to reduce the bandwidth consumption of a TDM PW.
 A prevalent case is that of a TDM native service that carries voice channels that may not all be active.
-Using the AAL2 mode of [RFC5087] (perhaps along with connection admission control) can enable bandwidth adaptation, at the expense of more sophisticated native service processing (NSP).
+The AAL2 mode of [RFC5087] (perhaps along with connection admission control) can enable bandwidth adaptation, at the expense of more sophisticated native service processing (NSP).